tlandron/PCBS_ModelRecovery/README.md

 ## [Part 1: Study of the difference between the recovered values and the reference parameter values](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/script_recovery_ACTOBS_GTS_TL.mlx)

-Load the data.
+Data loading.

     loaddata

-Inital fits ('nrep' number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal (prev) and the choice probability (beta), that will serve fixed refence values to the next analyses.
+Inital fits ('nrep' number of fits) of the actual data to obtain an estimate of the two variables of interest, the probability of reversal and the choice probability, that will serve fixed refence values to the next analyses ('prev_fix', 'beta_fix').

     nrep = 10;